TaylorVellios/PokemonSQL/README.md

 ![stats_raw](https://user-images.githubusercontent.com/14188580/118860333-e0c1af80-b8a0-11eb-82ec-c5c8f4ee7b0a.PNG)

+Cleaning:</br>
-At this point, the 'Type' and 'Abilities' columns are not suitable for a postgreSQL database and will need exploding into new columns.</br>
+At this point, the 'Type' and 'Abilities' columns are not suitable for a postgreSQL database and will need exploding into new columns.
-'Type' is a simple fix with list comprehension, there can only be a maximum of two types per Pokemon, and each type is only one word.</br>
+* 'Type' is a simple fix with list comprehension, there can only be a maximum of two types per Pokemon, and each type is only one word.
-'Abilities' on the other hand, can have up to 4 per Pokemon, and can be up to 3 words in length.</br>
+* 'Abilities' on the other hand, can have up to 4 per Pokemon, and can be up to 3 words in length.

 Before locking this table into a .csv we will have to retrieve all of the possible Abilities to cross reference against this messy column.<br></br>

 ## Abilities